krymchuk/mypayiq/README.md

 npm install
 ```

+3. Set up environment variables:
+- Copy `.env.example` to `.env.local`
+- Add your Supabase credentials

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Project Structure